 OK, now that we told you what others say, it’s time for you to figure out what works for your audience.

 - Take demographics into consideration.
-In email marketing terms, this translates to don’t send your older audiences as many emails as you would your younger demographic.
+In email marketing terms, this means you shouldn’t send your older audiences as many emails as you would your younger demographic.
 They will perceive it as pestering and rushing.
 Not the case with teenagers and young adults, who will often appreciate more emails in a week.

 - Analyze your data.
 If you want to perfect your email timing, you will have to reach into your own data stores and start assigning timeframes to certain audience segments.
 If your list comes from an unfiltered source, you will rarely know anything about the people you are sending these blasts to.
 The trick is to start getting to know your audience better.
 Previous engagement metrics are a great source of information, and you can also add a custom (and very brief) survey to your outbound emails.
 Granted, not many of your leads will take the time to get back to you, but those who do will provide some very valuable insights.